AngarosGamer/SaladMachineRenamer/README.md

 Salad's earning page still only displays the machine ID, and provides Chefs with no method to manually customize these machine IDs.

-Our project aims to alleviate this issue by providing a simple, intuative and functional solution.
+Our project aims to alleviate this issue by providing a simple, intuitive and functional solution.

 ![extension-preview](./images/preview.png)